nes-lab/shepherd-nova/docs/content/faq.md

 ## Contributions

 Feedback is more than welcome during that initial phase.
-Also welcome are reusable & useful scripts or firmware you developed and want to donate.
+Reusable & useful scripts or firmware you developed and want to donate is also welcome.